octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 - **close_date** is a `timestamp` to indicate the closing date of the raffle.
 The raffle must remain open for at least seven days.
 - **jackpot** is the amount in `tez` that will be distributed to the winner.
 - **raffle_is_open** is a `boolean` to indicate if the raffle is open or not.
 - **hash_winning_ticket** is the hash of the winning ticket indicated by the admin.
+It is of type `bytes`.

 <NotificationBar>
   <p>

-  It's not possible to generate a truly random number from a smart contract, so an easy alternative is to use a hash.
+  It's not possible to generate a truly random number from a smart contract, so an easy alternative is to use a hash that the admin will reveal the value later.

   This example is for educational purposes and is not intended to be deployed on the real Tezos network.

   </p>
 </NotificationBar>